 Justin Searle is a Managing Partner of UtiliSec, specializing in Smart Grid security architecture design and penetration testing.
 Justin led the Smart Grid Security Architecture group in the creation of NIST Interagency Report 7628 and played key roles in the Advanced Security Acceleration Project for the Smart Grid (ASAP-SG).
 He currently leads the testing group at the National Electric Sector Cybersecurity Organization Resources (NESCOR).
 Justin has taught courses in hacking techniques, forensics, networking, and intrusion detection for multiple universities, corporations, and security conferences.
-Mr. Searle is currently a certified instructor for the SANS Institute.
+Mr. Searle is currently a Senior instructor for the SANS Institute.
 In addition to electric power industry conferences, Justin frequently presents at top international security conferences such as Black Hat, DEFCON, OWASP, Nullcon, and AusCERT.
 Justin co-leads prominent open source projects including the Samurai Web Testing Framework (SamuraiWTF), the Samurai Security Testing Framework for Utilities (SamuraiSTFU), Middler, Yokoso!, and Laudanum.
 Justin has an MBA in International Technology and is a CISSP and SANS GIAC certified Incident Handler (GCIH), Intrusion Analyst (GCIA), and Web Application Penetration Tester (GWAPT).

 Robert M. Lee